beingnile/alx-low_level_programming/0x08-recursion/README.md

 # Recursion.

-This project that looks into recursion and how to solve problems recursivelyrather than iteratively.
+This project that looks into recursion and how to solve problems recursively rather than iteratively.

 ## What exactly is recursion?